 - overlying muscles can run horizontally and vertically, covering the entire abdomen;

 - muscular injury and inflammation can be very painful; and

 - the area over which torn, inflamed, strained, or ruptured muscle lies can fool one into thinking it's a condition of an abdominal organ beneath it.

 The Carnett's test can identify whether pain in the abdomen is arising from an overlying muscle (the abdominal wall) or an underlying abdominal organ (in the peritoneal cavity).

 When abdominal pain is related to posture (i.e., lying, sitting, standing), the abdominal wall should be suspected as the source of pain.

-The Carnett's test is to simply lay the person supine and ask them to either flex their neck (chin-chest) or straight-raise their legs.
+For the Carnett's test, simply lay the person supine and ask them to flex their neck (chin-chest) or straight-raise their legs.
 This will stiffen the abdominal musculature, which splints away true abdominal organ pain.

 - If tenderness to palpation is UNCHANGED OR INCREASED when abdominal muscles are tensed, this is a positive Carnett's sign, and the abdominal wall is the likely origin of pain.

 - However, if the result is iffy, assume it's abdominal organ-related as a prudent precaution.